wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Processes
 ^^^^^^^^^

+.. versionadded:: 3.5.0

 List the current processes running in a system host.

 +-----------------+----------------------------------------+---------------------------------------------------+-------------------+
 | Field           | Description                            | Example                                           | Available         |